sunilsoni/interview-docs/docs/java/collection-framework.md

 - put() method acquires lock on the segment
 - get() method returns the most recently updated value
 - iterators returned by `ConcurrentHashMap` are fail-safe and never throw `ConcurrentModificationException`

+###  ConcurrentHashMap Internal Working

+As opposed to the HashTables where every read/write operation needs to acquire the lock, there is no locking at the object level in CHM and locking is much granular at a hashmap bucket level.
+CHM(ConcurrentHashMap) never locks the whole Map, instead, it divides the map into segments and locking is done on these segments.
+CHM is separated into different regions(default-16) and locks are applied to them.
+When setting data in a particular segment, the lock for that segment is obtained.
+This means that two updates can still simultaneously execute safely if they each affect separate buckets, thus minimizing lock contention and so maximizing performance.

 ###  ConcurrentHashMap vs Synchronized HashMap